Bedhead (band): 1996-1998: Beheaded

-Their second LP Beheaded was released on Trance Syndicate on October 24, 1996.
+Their second LP Beheaded was released on Trance Syndicate in June 1996.
 Beheaded received 4/5 stars from Allmusic, with a positive review stating, "at the heart of the band is an indie rock sound that can be traced back to the most pleasant material of the Velvet Underground.
 A trio of guitars lays down unexceptional, strummed accompaniments; vocalists employ a reserved sing-speak; the drummer maintains a lazy pulse.
 However, with Bedhead these elements are so perfectly executed that the music seems to play itself.
 Beheaded represents another stop on the road to slow-burning, soaring, indie rock/pop perfection."

+Soon after the release of Beheaded, the band went out on another tour of the U.S. and Canada, and later in 1997 went on another that saw the attendance at their shows grow dramatically (and the band's only TV appearance on an Italian national show).

-Transaction de Novo (1998)
+1998: Transaction de Novo and break-up

-Their last LP, Transaction de Novo, was recorded by Steve Albini and released in 1998.
+Their last LP, Transaction de Novo, was recorded by Steve Albini at Electrical Audio and released in 1998.
 In a departure from their usual sound, Transaction De Novo featured more up-tempo, heavily distorted songs than its predecessors.
 Transaction de Novo received 4.5/5 stars from Allmusic, with a positive review stating "It's hard to imagine the group perfecting this sound much further."
 The album received a perfect 5/5 score from Tiny Mix Tapes.

-After Bedhead

 Bedhead broke up shortly after the release of Transaction De Novo, in 1998.
+Kadane said that the break-up happened due to both the fact that the members lived in three different places and the Bedhead name being shared with a hair-product company from their hometown of Dallas.

 After their breakup, the "Lepidoptera/Leper" 10" single was released in October 1998 on Trance Syndicate.
 This was followed by Macha Loved Bedhead, on April 25, 2000: a collaboration between the Kadane Brothers and Macha released on Jetset Records.
-After the band ended, guitarist Tench Coxe went on to earn a PhD in Russian Literature from Columbia University.
+After the band ended, guitarist Tench Coxe earned a PhD in Russian Literature from Columbia University.
+He went on to become a college professor, joining the faculty at Midwestern State University in Wichita Falls, Texas in 2014.

 The New Year and Overseas

-The Kadane brothers went on to form The New Year, and signed to Touch and Go Records.
-While still playing with The New Year, in 2012 Bubba and Matt Kadane formed Overseas with David Bazan of Pedro The Lion and Will Johnson of Centro-matic.
-Their debut album was released on June 11, 2013.
+In the summer of 1999, the Kadane brothers formed The New Year and signed to Touch and Go Records.
+The sound of The New Year more or less picked up where Bedhead left off (a song from their debut, "Gasoline", was originally a Bedhead song).
+Matt Kadane also played drums in the band Consonant between 2001 and 2003 and piano, clavinet, and organ with Silkworm from 2002 to 2005.
+While still playing with The New Year, Bubba and Matt Kadane formed Overseas in 2012 with David Bazan of Pedro The Lion and Will Johnson of Centro-matic.
+Their debut and so far only album was released on June 11, 2013.
+The New Year have released four albums to date, the latest being Snow in 2017.